-Loving pastries and loving Paris are two separate obsessions for me, so you can imagine my excitement when the two come together in unity by simply arriving in Paris and making my way straight to a patisserie!
-If you’re a pastry lover, pastry chef or amateur baker like myself, be sure to hit up these hot spots in Paris because believe me when I say that none should be missed.
+Loving pastries and loving Paris are two separate obsessions for me.
+So you can imagine my excitement when the two come together in unity!
+This Paris for pastry lovers article will help you make the most of your time in Paris.
+If you’re a pastry lover, pastry chef or amateur baker like myself, be sure to hit up these hot spots in Paris.
+Because believe me when I say that none should be missed!

 A huge multi-story cooking supplies store with absolutely everything under the sun for the pastry chef (or enthusiast!)
 I picked up some miniature tart pans here to make petit fours, and was mind boggled by the wide selection of shapes and sizes.
 There’s also plenty of copper, knives, and bowls the size of a sumo wrestler!

 There are many more notable supply stores in Paris, but we’ve picked the best!

 This store is full of everything you could ever dream of in the world of pastry, plating and decoration.

 The perfect place to find French porcelain (and plenty of it!)